-Acceptable Solutions Performance Criteria b) Cl c) Lc a) No more than 50m3, andb) Clean fill, and Larger amounts of fill must have regard to:- how stormwater overflows will be directed towards the reticulated stormwater collection points or where this is not possible, how storm water run off will be directed awa from adjoining lots so as not to cause nuisance, and b) how privacy of adjoining outdoor living areas will be maintained.
+Acceptable Solutions Performance Criteria A1 a) All fill must be; No more than 50m3, and P1 Larger amounts of fill must have to:- regard b Clean fill, and a) how stormwater overflows will be d towards the reticulated stormwater co c) Located more than 2m from any boundary. points or where this is not possible storm water run off will be directed from adjoining lots so as not to c nuisance, and away b) how privacy of adjoining outdoor livin will be maintained. g areas

-Obj Objective a) Provides for appropriate wastewater disposal and stormwater management in consideration of the particular characteristics or constraints of the land; and b) To ensure the area and dimensions of lots are appropriate for the mixed use characteristics of the locality; and c) To encourage residential development that respects the village character; and d) Provides frontage to a road at a standard appropriate for the use; and e) To further the local area objectives and desired future character statements for the area, if any.
-Acc eptable Solutions Performance Criteria A1 Each lot must: P1 Subdivision must: a) have a minimum area in accordance with Table 16.4.2 below; and provide for each lot, sufficient useable area and dimensions to allow for: Table 10.4.2 Delow, allu
+Obj Objective a) Provides for appropriate wastewater disposal and stormwater management in consideration of the particular characteristics or constraints of the land; and b) To ensure the area and dimensions of lots are appropriate for the mixed use characteristics of the locality; and c) To encourage residential development th To encourage residential development that respects the village character; and d) Provides frontage to a road at a standard Provides frontage to a road at a standard appropriate for the use; and e) To further the local area objectives and desired future character statements for the area, if any.
+Acc eptable Solutions Performance Criteria ۸1 A1 Each lot must: P1 Subdivision must: a) Each lot must: have a minimum area in accordance with Table 16.4.2 below; and P1 Subdivision must:a) provide for each lot, sufficient useable area and dimensions to allow for: